 What you should know about newborn guinea pigs?

-There is a lot to learn about guinea pig babies!
+There is a lot to learn about guinea pig babies, this is why wrote this complete ebook, very helpful for new guinea pig owners!
 I found all of these facts about guinea pigs and their babies so interesting, I wanted to share them with you.

 - Guinea pig babies are actually called pups